Aberrant Examination Regulation written examinations

 Publication of examinations results will take place before the tenth working day after the examination date (holidays as well as the days between 26 December and 1 January are not considered to be working days in this context).

-Unlike written examinations, the results of oral examinations are determined immediately after the examination and the result is shared with students.
-The result will later be processed in Progress.
+Unlike written examinations, the results of oral examinations are determined immediately after the examination and the result is provided to students in a written form.

 Examinations conducted in another way